sonic-net/sonic-mgmt/docs/testbed/README.testbed.QosRpc.md

 # Background

-To run the QoS SAI test, an additional syncd RPC container image is required.
+To run the QoS SAI test, an additional syncd RPC container image and relevant configuration are required.
 You have two options for building, uploading, and accessing this image:

 - [Build your own syncd RPC container image](#1.
 Build your own syncd RPC container image)
 - [Utilize SONiC public image](#2.
 Utilize image build by SONiC public service)